Menu

 I was unaware of the services provided by your resource centre other than my parking permit, and am so grateful for the outreach aspects of this program.
 I believe it is imperative that this service become better known and more available to the public.
 For certain there are many people who would benefit and thrive from such support and I wholeheartedly endorse any consideration of continuation and especially expansion of this Peer Outreach Program.
 If I can be of any assistance in your requesting ongoing or increased funding or promoting or endorsing this invaluable program I am available.
 It would be an honour to give back.
 Most Sincerely JC

 I would like to speak to my experience with the Peers Support Program provided by the Disability Resource Centre of Victoria.
-I was in a depressed dark state when out of the blue I got a call from Gina Huylenbroeck in July.
+I was in a depressed dark state when out of the blue I got a call from Gina (Huylenbroeck) Martin in July.
 She explained why she was calling & asked if I needed help & if I had time to talk.
 That phone call changed my perspective & gave me the push to engage more virtually & also do some covid safe volunteer work.
 My energy level increased & I got out for walks & mentally took a big turn from feeling very alone.
 Between the Zoom coffee socials & peer support meetings, we are able to lift each other’s spirits.
 I don’t know what I would do without Gina’s calls.
 Please keep this program going.
 As the second wave of covid hits I believe it is vital to those with disabilities or immune-compromised systems to have other options of connection.
 Sincerely, PA

 Hello, my name is (name omitted for privacy reasons) and I recently received a phone call from Gina on December 4th/ 2020.
 I’m writing to you as a follow-up on my conversation with Gina; your disability resource contact coordinator.
 I have had two different conversations with Gina now on different dates.
 I don’t usually write follow-up letters for phone calls made, but I’m making an exception this time.
 Gina is the most delightful person to talk with.
 She possesses the loveliest telephone voice which is coupled with her sensitivity, intellectual depth and insight; a true wealth of knowledge.
 I can only imagine what a profound lifeline she must be for so many people.
 That being said; a service such as this provides a very critical social program and absolutely needs to be implemented as a permanent resource.
 I sincerely urge and recommend the government to keep and make this program an ongoing performance and service; accessible to the disabled public.